-GROWTH PERFORMANCE OF WEANER RABBITS FED GRADED LEVELS OF LEUCAENA LEUCOCEPHALA (IPIL IPIL) SEEDS SUPPLEMENTED DIET
+GROWTH PERFORMANCE OF WEANER RABBITS FED GRADED LEVELS OF RIVER TAMARIND (LEUCAENA LEUCOCEPHALA ) SEEDS SUPPLEMENTED DIET

 ABSTRACT

-This study examines the effect of varying levels of Leucaenaleu cocephala seed meal diet on the growth performance of weaner rabbit.
-The purpose of this study is to examine the nutritional worth of including Leucaenaleu cocephala seed meal as a plant protein source in the diet of rabbits.
-Sixteen(16) weaner rabbits were used for the study with four diet groups containing 0, 15, 30 and 45% Leucaenaleu cocephala seed meal as a replacement for soya bean cake and measurements taken in a 56 day experimental period were: final body weight gain, feed intake and feed conversion ratio.
+This study examined the effect of varying levels of Leucaenaleu cocephala seed meal as a plant protein source on the growth performance of weaned rabbits.
+The rabbits aged 0000 and average body weight was 693g randomly divided to four experimental groups.
+Sixteen weaned rabbits were used for the study with four diet groups containing 0, 15, 30 and 45% Leucaenaleu cocephala seed meal as a replacement for soya bean cake and measurements taken in a 56 day experimental period were: final body weight gain, feed intake and feed conversion ratio.
 Four rabbits were randomly allotted to each dietary treatment after balancing for sex, color and body weight, and kept in individual pens.
 Data collected were subjected to analysis of variance.
-Results show that the body weight gain of the rabbits decreased as the proportion of Leucaenaleu cocephala seed meal in the diets increased, except with 30% inclusion.
+Results showed that no significant differences among groups in growth performance of weaned rabbits.
+The body weight gain of the rabbits decreased as the proportion of Leucaenaleu cocephala seed meal in the diets increased, except with 30% inclusion.
 The final body weights were 467.00g, 465.25g, 642.75g, and 304.25g for 0, 15, 30 and 45% inclusions, respectively.
-Average daily feed intake and feed conversion ratio were 71.85, 68.75, 68.67, 68.66, and 8.6, 8.27, 5.98 and 12.65 for the respective diets/inclusions.
+Average daily feed intake and feed conversion ratio were 71.85, 68.75, 68.67, 68.66g/rabbit, and 8.6, 8.27, 5.98 and 12.65 for the respective diets/inclusions.
 Though the study asserts that Leucaenaleu cocephala seed meal had adverse effects on the feed intake, body weight gain and growth performance when it is included in the ratio beyond 30% level of rabbit diet, yet the inclusion of 30% Leucaenaleucocephala seed meal in the diet of weaner rabbits ensured optimum performance and is, therefore encouraged as a healthy practice.

 Key word: Leucaenaleu cocephala, seed, growth-performance, diet